7L7K/Gesahni/README.md

 Runtime options are stored in `config.yaml`.
 The file includes settings for audio recording parameters, the Whisper model to load, and the directory used for session data.
 Adjust these values to customize how the assistant operates.
+Setting `enable_diarization` to `true` will load the pyannote diarization pipeline so that transcripts include speaker labels.

 ### Web Interface